Irek-h/JWT_CaDS/README.md

 ## Pros

 - Token-based authorization (which includes JWT) is relatively scalable and effective.
-Tokens are stored on the client's side, so the server is only responsible for creating and verifying tokens, so there are no problems with maintaining more users using the application at the same time
+Tokens are stored on the client’s side, so the server is only responsible for creating and verifying tokens, so there are no problems with maintaining more users using the application at the same time.
 - Thanks to the use of JWT, the number of database queries can be reduced, which translates into the response speed.
-When using paid services, this may mean slightly lower costs
+When using paid services, this may mean slightly lower costs.
 - JWT enables usage across services.
-There may be just one authorization server that deals with authentication (login/registration) and generates the token, all the subsequent requests don't have to go to the authorization server as only the Auth-server have the private key, and the rest of the servers have the public-key to verify the signature.
+There may be just one authorization server that deals with authentication (login/registration) and generates the token, all the subsequent requests don’t have to go to the authorization server as only the Auth-server have the private key, and the rest of the servers have the public-key to verify the signature.
 - JWT is relatively easy to use from a developer point of view as thanks to its popularity there are many libraries and packages that speed up software development.
-The popularity also implies that there is a large community familiar with the mechanisms of JWT, which allows faster resolution of potential problems encountered during the development process
+The popularity also implies that there is a large community familiar with the mechanisms of JWT, which allows faster resolution of potential problems encountered during the development.

+## Cons

+- The biggest disadvantage of JWT is the fact that it relies only on one key.
+If this secret key is badly handled by the developer or administrator, it will probably lead to a breach of the system security and leakage of the users' data.
+- JWT data encryption relies on a signing algorithm that can be exploited or become deprecated.
+- There is no possibility of managing clients from the server.
+For example, there is no easy way to log the user out of all sessions, because they would have to delete the cookies, and removing existing user id from the database causes dangling pointers.
+And due to the lack of records of the logged users on the database end, there is no possibility to push messages to all clients.
+- Storing a lot of data in JWT makes it linearly longer, which may cause data overhead because the token has to be sent in with each request.
+In the case of low-speed internet connection, it means longer loading time and bad user experience.
+- Securely using JWT requires basic knowledge of cryptography.
+A developer that doesn’t understand how the tokens work may introduce security loopholes in the system and compromise the data security.

+## Conclusion

+JWT, when used properly, is a quite secure and comfortable (for a developer) way to exchange authentication information, but proper usage is the key.
+The most secure way to use JWT:

+- used for authorization, not for session management
+- expected to be used once (authenticate and get the session ID)
+- short-lived (minutes)

+This way is often not the most practical, so the misusage may lead to compromising the system's security.